sehgal-akshay/ReactProjects/README.md

 Branch Vidly
 A simple application to render data in the form of table.
 Delete records and implement dynamic rendering of text based on the input.
-The data has been fetched from
+The data has been fetched from fakeMovieService.js which is kept in the src folder for reference.